SchoolOfCode/workshop_events-101/README.md

 ## Task 5 - Toggle:

-The function for this task can be declared inline, meaning it is declared as an argument to the `addEventListener` function instead of defined separately.
-Because it's declared inline, this function will not need a name and will not be able to be invoked elsewhere in our code.
-You can read [this article](https://www.geeksforgeeks.org/what-is-the-inline-function-in-javascript/) for more information.

 To toggle is to switch between two states.
 In this task we will be toggling a class on an element.
 This means that when the function is first called, it should add the class to that element, and when the function is next called, it should remove the class.
 See [this page in the docs for more information about adding/removing classes with JS](https://developer.mozilla.org/en-US/docs/Web/API/Element/classList).

-👉 Add an event listener to the checkbox input that listens to the `change` event, and declare an inline function that toggles a class of `.funky` on and off of the `h1` element.
+👉 Add an event listener to the checkbox input - use Google to research how to handle events with checkboxes!

+👉 Make the checkbox toggle a class of `.funky` on and off of the `h1` element.

 ## Task 6 - Keep practicing: